UditSharma04/Net-Banking-Portal/README.md

 The Bank Login Portal project is a web application that provides a secure and user-friendly interface for customers to log in to their bank accounts.
 It is designed to enhance security and streamline the login process, ensuring a seamless banking experience for users.

+The code I provided is a C++ program for a Bank Login Portal.
+It allows users to create a new account, access existing accounts, check balance, update passwords, transfer money, and perform other related actions.

+The code defines a class called "info" to store information about bank account holders.
+It includes member variables such as first name, last name, Aadhaar number, address details, phone number, password, Gmail address, and account balance.

+The program uses various functions to validate user input, such as Aadhaar number, phone number, and Gmail address.
+It ensures that the input meets certain criteria before proceeding with the account creation or login process.

+To test the code, you can run it and interact with the program using the provided sample data.
+The program will simulate the bank login portal, allowing you to create a new account or access an existing account based on the options you choose.

 To test out my project, what you need to know:-
 1- Preloaded sample data for testing sample - 1